 Investing in commercial real estate can be an exciting and lucrative endeavor.
-There are several ways to go about it, including investing in an REIT, or a real estate mutual fund, which lets a variety of investors partake in large real estate deals.
+There are several ways to go about it, including investing in a REIT, or a real estate mutual fund, which lets a variety of investors partake in large real estate deals and financing.

 General Partners vs. Limited Partners